WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ## Write Code to Delete an Idea

 We'll write similar code to delete an idea.
-Work with students to write a custom method and pass it down through `props`.
+Work with students to write a custom method and pass it down through props.

 Hint: You'll need one argument.